Did Shakespeare Travel in Italy?

 Following the Evidence: Shakespeare in Northern Italy

-But he seriously doubted that the footsteps we followed would have much in common with those of Edward de Vere, the 17th Earl of Oxford on his journey as as a young man throughout Italy in 1575 and 1576.
+But he seriously doubted that the footsteps we followed would have much in common with those of the man many people believe wrote under the pseudonym "William Shakespeare", Edward de Vere, the 17th Earl of Oxford, who made a journey throughout Italy as a young man in 1575 and into 1576.

 To test my theory, we applied a three-part test: